KIT-MRT/iv2022-workshop/index.md

 The organizers support research with the published INTERACTION dataset [https://interaction-dataset.com/](https://interaction-dataset.com/) of trajectory data from highly interactive traffic scenarios on high-definition maps but all contributions within the scope of the workshop are welcome, with or without use of the dataset.

-## Topics of Interest
-The topics of interest of the workshop include, but are not limited to:

-- **Cooperative and comprehensible motion planning**
-- **Probabilistic decision making and motion planning (including MDPs, POMDPs, MMDPs)**
-- **Probabilistic behavior prediction (with help of semantic high-definition maps)**
-- **Evaluation and benchmarking for probabilistic prediction**
-- **Evaluation and benchmarking for comprehensible motion planning**

-## Contributions

-Papers should not exceed 6 pages and fulfill the requirements stated in the IEEE IV 2022 Guidelines.
-Each paper will undergo a peer-reviewing process by three independent reviewers.
-Contributions will be reviewed according to relevance, originality, novelty, technical soundness and quality of presentation.

-Authors are encouraged to submit original work, not previously published or accepted for publication in substantially similar form in any peer-reviewed venue including journals, conferences or workshops.
-For publication, at least one author needs to be registered for the workshop and the conference and present their work.

-Please check the conference webpage for the details of submission guidelines - see [https://iv2022.com/program/workshops](https://iv2022.com/program/workshops)

-Submissions are welcome via [papercept](https://its.papercept.net/).
-Please use our workshop code `wh622` for your submission.
-Submission deadline is March 15th, 2022.
-See [https://iv2022.com/program/workshops](https://iv2022.com/program/workshops) for details on the workshop paper submission and [https://iv2022.com/program/your-contribution](https://iv2022.com/program/your-contribution) for a template.

-Please get in touch with the organizers in case you have any further questions.

 ## Agenda